 Harris gave a number of reasons for the Foundation’s involvement, including:

-That they had, over the years used the Promotion of Access to Information Act (PAIA), and they had seen that while good in theory, the process could lead to frustration
+- That it had, over the years, used the Promotion of Access to Information Act (PAIA), and it had seen that while good in theory, the process could lead to frustration

 “We have a sense now,” Harris said, “of a slide further and further into government in the darkness.”

 He then recounted an instance in which Nelson Mandela had put in a PAIA request to the Department of Justice and been informed that there were no justice records relating to him.
 It subsequently emerged that the department did in fact have such records, and the Minister then mandated an investigation.
 After three years the latter has yet to result in a report.